Ulrich Schmidt: Arrest and conviction

 On 8 August 1989, Ulrich Schmidt was arrested near his mother's apartment in Essen.
 Due to advice from his lawyer, he refused to testify.
 In the meantime, during a search of his apartment, combat boots matching the shoe prints found at the apartment of Elisabeth Fey were discovered.
 In four other cases, a connection between the victim and Schmidt could also be established by comparing scent traces.
-In the controversial procedure, specially trained dogs from the Schloss Holte-Stukenbrock police dog school sniffed out the smell of the Schmidt on objects belonging to the victims.
+In the controversial procedure, specially trained dogs from the Schloss Holte-Stukenbrock police dog school sniffed out the smell of Schmidt on objects belonging to the victims.

 It was also determined that Schmidt often stayed overnight at his brother's workshop, which was located near one of the crime scenes.
 One of his jackets was found there.
 The fibres of Schmidt's matched the fibres found at the crime scene of the first murder.
 Schmidt also confessed to two fellow inmates while he was in custody.
 He was eventually found guilty of five murders, three attempted murders, five rapes, one attempted rape, one robbery, and two burglaries.

 After nearly two years in custody and 19 days on trial, he allowed his lawyer to tell the court that he no longer disputed the allegations of the prosecution.
 However, he did not want to speak publicly about his actions and motives, but to instead confide in a psychiatrist.
 After 43 days of sittings and almost a year of proceedings, Ulrich Schmidt was sentenced to life imprisonment in September 1992.